 * Click here for rating key

 Alchemy Restaurant Review: The alchemists of the Renaissance were best known for their quest to turn base metals into gold.
 The kitchen wizards over at Alchemy, the stylish Hampden bistro, are doing something a little different: they take already first-rate materials --- local produce and herbs, artisan cheeses, “colossal lump” crab meat --- and turn them into something even better.
-The cooking is modern American with distinctive international notes; mojito mussels have the kick of dark rum, kaffir lime and garlic chipotle butter, and a pork tenderloin is served with ancho chile sauce and plated with a pumpkin tamale.
+The cooking is modern American with distinctive international notes.
+The coconut curry-glazed salmon’s accompanying blood orange crème, bitter lettuce salad and spiced candied pecans take the taste buds on a roller coaster ride.
+Pork tenderloin is served with kicky ancho chile sauce and plated with a sweet potato tamale.
 The menu changes often, but look for the crab bisque and pecan-crusted lamb chops, which have addicted more than one diner.
-The surroundings are noteworthy, too.
+Surroundings are noteworthy, too.
 The downstairs dining room, which features oversize white banquettes and leopard-print chair covers, combines posh with edgy, and the upstairs, with its pretty little bar, is all white-tablecloth serenity.